Sanyamj7/Banking-system/README.md

-"# Banking-system"
+# Banking-system
 Built a smart contract for Banking System.
 This project focuses on developing a DeFi app.

 This repository presents practices about:
-- Write tests for the developed Ethereum smart contracts.
+- Develop Ethereum smart contracts.

 ---